particle-iot/docs/src/content/datasheets/cellular/b-series-eval-board.md

 | D7 LED | USER | PWM3 | D7 |
 | | GND | GND | GND |

-While there is an external SIM card connector and jumpers on the evaluation board, the B Series B402 SoM does not support using a 3rd-party SIM card.

 ### Jumpers J13

 These pins are intended to be connected across using removable two-pin jumpers to connect features on the board to standard ports.